Online Degrees & Certificates

 Program Learning Outcomes

-- Students will have a working understanding of the role of prices in a market economy, the benefits of trade, economic growth and stability, market structures and competition, market failures and the economic role of government.
+- Have a working understanding of the role of prices in a market economy, trade, economic growth, competition, market failures and the economic role of government.

 A major in economics is excellent undergraduate preparation for students who wish to enter the legal profession, politics, government service or teaching.
 Graduate degrees are necessary for those who wish to teach at the college or university level.
 Graduate degrees in economics also afford opportunities for banking careers at the higher management levels and in the fields of securities analysis, finance and, increasingly, in the fields of international finance and international trade.
 An economics major is highly recommended for entry into Master of Business Administration programs.
 Statistics and calculus are strongly encouraged for students intending to pursue a baccalaureate degree in Economics.